ppprevost/todo-app-react/README.md

 To add an item simply fill inside the upper input then press enter.

-To Edit an existing item, click on the text of the todoList
+To Edit an existing item, click on the text of the todoList.

 To mark an item as complete, simply click on the checkbox in your to-do list.
 This will strike through the item and move it to the completed section of the list.